emmasarge/gallery/README.md

 #### User Goals ####

 * To navigate the website easily and understand its purpose.
-* To easily find products with the search bar
+* To easily find products with the search bar.
 * To be able to buy pieces of art online as a guest or with an account.
 * To receive a confirmation email with order information after purchase.
 * To be able to manage my account details.

 <a name="Scope"></a>

 ### Scope ###

 The users should expect the following: